Sample-Efficient Quantum State Tomography for Structured Quantum States in One Dimension: Projected Gradient Descent with Guaranteed Convergence

 \end{lemma}

-\paragraph{Local convergence of PGD} We now provide convergence analysis for the PGD in \eqref{gradient descent in the TT format}.
+\paragraph*{Local convergence of PGD} \ \ We now provide convergence analysis for the PGD in \eqref{gradient descent in the TT format}.
 Without loss of generality, our analysis will be presented for the general $\delta$-approximate $t$-design POVM.
-To unify results for both $2$-designs and $3$-designs, we define $\gamma_t(\vrho^\star) = $ \begin{theorem}[Local linear convergence of PGD] Suppose that $\{\mA_1, \ldots, \mA_{K}\}$ form a set of $\delta$-approximate $t$-design POVMs, which is used to measure an MPO state $\vrho^\star$ $M$ times.
+To unify results for both $2$-designs and $3$-designs, recall the definition $\gamma_t(\vrho^\star) = $ \begin{theorem}[Local linear convergence of PGD] Suppose that $\{\mA_1, \ldots, \mA_{K}\}$ form a set of $\delta$-approximate $t$-design POVMs, which is used to measure an MPO state $\vrho^\star$ $M$ times.
 Given an initialization $\vrho^{(0)}$ satisfying